 Everything you do underwater transmits information to the fish around you.
 When diving, you become part of a new world with its own interaction rules.
 It is important to understand those rules.
 Knowing how fish interact with other fish will help us to enjoy the company of some animals much longer than what you can imagine.
 Let's put the case of touching.
 When we cares another human being we communicate love and care.
 If you cares a fish you will communicate aggression or the will to eat it.
 Two very opposite meanings for one same action.
 Such is the difference between our two worlds.

 Everything you do underwater transmits information to the fish around you.
 Since you are underwater, you are a fish and you have to learn the language they speak.
 It will never be the other way around.

 It is important to understand that divers, we are very big "animals" in comparison to underwater life.
 Lets say an average man of 1,75m tall, plus 1m fins, this means we are a 2,75m "fish" when underwater.
 The size already makes us fearsome.
 However, there are few things you can do to seem less scary for the fish.
 The most important is to understand that since you are underwater, you are a fish and you have to learn the language they speak.
 It will never be the other way around.

 1-Never swim straight towards the animal:

 A fast and straight approach is very aggressive.
-It means one of those 2 things: "I want to eat you" or "I want to fight for the spot you are using".
-Try to approach slow and maybe in a diagonal way or making a little round.
-Swim slowly.
+Underwater it means one of those 2 things: "I want to eat you" or "I want to fight for the spot you are using".
+Try to approach slow and maybe in a disguised and not direct way, or making a little round before reaching the animal.
+It is very important that you swim slowly.
 You will see your objective in alert, observing you and your movements.
-He will analyse you to decide either you are dangerous or not.
+It will analyse you to decide either you are dangerous or not.
 Whenever you swim directly into it, it will not doubt that you bring bad intentions.

 3-Don't face the animal: